onaio/floip-canopy/README.md

 # FLOIP Results Ingestion with Nifi and Superset

-A demo setup of Apache NiFi and superset to ingest a FLOIP Results endpoint and visualization with Apache superset dashboards.
+A demo setup of Apache NiFi to ingest from a FLOIP results endpoint, data storage in Postgres and visualization with Apache superset dashboards.

+The demo sites can be accessed on https://nifi-floip-demo.onalabs.org/nifi/ for NiFi and https://floip-demo.onalabs.org for Superset with the same credentials as the local setup.

 ## Initialize the Setup